Mistika Boutique is a software-only product for Windows and macOS based on a pay-per-use subscription model.

 128 GB for complex multi-layer 4K workflows or basic UHD 8K production.

-Currently, Mistika Boutique is specifically designed to playback through professional SDI outputs provided by AJA video I/O and is a highly recommended component:
+Currently, Mistika Boutique is specifically designed to playback through professional video boards provided by AJA or Blackmagic, and it is a highly recommended component:

-- Images: AJA SDI or AJA HDMI outputs (both are always active.
+- Images: SDI or HDMI outputs (both are always active.
 In Mistika Boutique, Quad SDI is supported up to 4K/UHD 60p

-- Audio: AJA digital AES output or AJA SDI/HDMI embedded audio.
-(AJA converters to analogue audio are also available)
+- Audio: Digital AES output or SDI/HDMI embedded audio. (converters to analogue audio are also available)

-- If your system does not have an AJA video board then playback to graphics is also possible through the GPU (GUI Monitors), using the motherboard for the audio output.
+- If your system does not have an AJA or Blackmagic video board then playback to graphics is still possible through the GPU to GUI Monitors, using the motherboard for the audio output.
 However, the video signals are not considered to be professional, and there will be an impact in several aspects:

 - The real-time performance will be reduced and importantly will not be as stable as using a dedicated video board.
-This is because the GPU will need to do both the image processing and ‘drawing’ the display.
 Also, GPUs do not have native video buffering to provide additional stability (ie processing ahead).

 - In general, most GPUs can have a frame rate error of 1 fps which can lead to slight visual artifacts during playback.

 - The audio can easily go out of sync as the images and audio will follow different hardware paths.
-Note, the AJA board takes care of both paths and is the only way to ensure the audio is always in sync with the corresponding images.
+A dedicated video board board takes care of both paths and is the only way to ensure the audio is always in sync with the corresponding images.

 - Another difference is the maximum cable distances.
 SDI cables can be virtually unlimited, while GPU cables (DisplayPort, HDMI, DVI) can only be a few meters long.